sprakash57/create-react-saga/README.md

 [![NPM](https://img.shields.io/npm/v/create-react-saga.svg)](https://www.npmjs.com/package/create-react-saga)

 `create-react-saga` is a CLI tool for quickly setup your next clutter free webpack backed React application.
-It provides you latest hooks based codebase, test files and storybooks.
-If you are thinking of below -
+It provides you latest hooks based codebase, testing utilities and storybooks.
+So if you are thinking of below -
 1. Create components ahead of development for early reviews.
 2. Want to use Redux-Saga middleware for async calls.
 3. Proper testing environment setup for React hooks.

 Then you have come to the right place.
+You will get most vanilla React experience ever.
 See the features section for detailed info.

 ## 📺 Demo

-You can find the live demo of the running boilerplate over [here](https://master.d3knmnietsgia5.amplifyapp.com)
+You can find the live demo of the running boilerplate over [here](https://live.d3knmnietsgia5.amplifyapp.com/)

 ## 🚀 Features
 - Lean and easy to understand webpack configurations for production and development environment.
-- In-built Scss support.
-No need to sweat anymore for modern CSS.
+- Built-in Scss support.
+No need to sweat anymore over modern CSS.
-- Unit test included for starter kit code to get you started quickly.
+- Unit test utilities and example included for starter kit code to get you up to speed without wasting any time.
-- Functional components and hooks approach.
+- Functional component has been used in the entire place.
+No more old `class`.
 - `.babelrc` file provided in case you want to use latest ES6+ features.
 - Proper implementation of Redux-Saga for async calls without polluting redux actions.
 Thanks to [jsonplaceholder](https://jsonplaceholder.typicode.com) for its API service.
-- Boilerplate code is based on a real-world project done for one of my clients.
 - Constant maintenance and package updates.
 - Optimized bundle size for production.
 - Redux devtool integration with trace enabled.
 Download [redux-devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) extenstion to track saga calls.